jayashan10/virtual_trial_emulator/final_report.md

 **Trade-off Acknowledgment:**

 This approach cannot learn treatment effect modifiers directly from the data.
-If Panitumumab truly helps younger patients more than older patients, and if age×treatment interactions exist in the training data, our models will not capture this heterogeneity.
+If Panitumumab truly helps younger patients more than older patients, and if age×treatment interactions exist in the training data, my models will not capture this heterogeneity.
 Future work could address this limitation by:
 - Including treatment with propensity score weighting to debias confounding
 - Using doubly robust estimators (outcome regression + propensity scores)
 - Pooling data across multiple trials to increase sample size for interaction learning

-However, given our moderate sample size (370 patients) and the presence of confounding in observational treatment assignments, the arm-agnostic approach provides the most robust foundation for prognostic modeling and hypothesis-generating virtual trials.
+However, given my moderate sample size (370 patients) and the presence of confounding in observational treatment assignments, the arm-agnostic approach provides the most robust foundation for prognostic modeling and hypothesis-generating virtual trials.

 **Cross-References:** See Section 3.1 for detailed data leakage prevention mechanisms that enforce treatment exclusion, and Section 4.6 for how arm-agnostic models integrate with the virtual trial simulator.